Freekeh, Made Simple

 Needless to say, I was pleasantly surprised by the level of interest and familiarity in freekeh from customers who never cooked with it but were eager to make it their newest pantry essential.

 I had my own discovery with freekeh as a pilaf-style side dish, an easy and filling solution to finding nothing in the fridge.
 Traditionally, freekeh is served on a large platter and topped with chicken, or sometimes lamb.
-Certainly your favorite meat protein can still be added.
-For this post, however, I opted to make a vegetarian power bowl in order to focus on a basic freekeh recipe, which takes about 15 minutes total to make.
-The video below reflects 1 cup of freekeh, for 2 to 3 servings.
-The full box will serve a family, or if you’re someone who likes to cook one main item to store for the week, you can get creative by making a grain bowl one day, or a big hearty salad topped with a spoon or two of freekeh another.
+Any meat protein can be added, but I decided to make a vegetarian power bowl in order to focus on a basic freekeh recipe, which takes about 15 minutes total to make.
+The first video below reflects 1 cup of freekeh, for 2 to 3 servings.
+The full box will serve a family, or if you're someone who likes to cook one main item to store for the week, you can get creative by making a grain bowl one day, or a big hearty salad topped with a spoon or two of freekeh another.